remicres/otbtf/README.md

 ```
 otbcli_TensorflowModelServe -source1.il spot7.tif -source1.placeholder x1 -source1.rfieldx 16 -source1.rfieldy 16 -model.dir /tmp/my_new_model -output.names prediction -out map.tif uint8
 ```

+## Models

+In the `python` folder are provided some ready-to-use deep networks, with documentation and scientific references.
+Feel free to contribute with your own architecture!

-# Tutorial
+## Tutorial
-A complete tutorial is available at [MDL4EO's blog](https://mdl4eo.irstea.fr/2019/01/04/an-introduction-to-deep-learning-on-remote-sensing-images-tutorial/)
+A tutorial is available at [MDL4EO's blog](https://mdl4eo.irstea.fr/2019/01/04/an-introduction-to-deep-learning-on-remote-sensing-images-tutorial/)
-# Contact
-You can contact Remi Cresson if you have any issues with this remote module at remi [dot] cresson [at] irstea [dot] fr